chrischristakis/ryflect/README.md

         {
             2022:
                 id_map: {
-                    123: {date, id}  <----- 123 is the overall day in the year, calculated on the server
+                    123: id  <----- 123 is the overall day in the year, calculated on the server
-                    98: {date, id}
+                    98: id
                 }
                 days_in_year: 365 <----- filled in once.
             2023: